This bio/résumé/CV was put together as a friendly read and professional overview of my background and consulting services.

 Audera Acoustics is a highly innovative engineering organization based in Toronto with offices in Shenzhen & Indianapolis.

-Steve has consulted for Audera on QMS initiatives, strategic technology development and through their Sentient Magnetics Inc. spin-off, a unique, patented electromagnetic transducer that has great potential in this neo cost sensitive era.
+Steve has consulted for Audera on QMS initiatives, strategic technology development and technical and automotive OEM market strategic support for their Sentient Magnetics Inc. spin-off, a unique, patented electromagnetic transducer that has great potential in this neo cost sensitive era.
 Previously, Steve worked arms length with Audera while industrializing the THX - Razer Mako audio system for production in 2007.

 nfuzion inc. is a brilliant organization that specialize in tier 1 HMI solutions.
 They also have great depth in RF and audio amplifier development and have prototyped their first DSP/Class D 400 watt 12v amp with all the bells & "your door is open" whistles you could ask for. nfuzion has installed an HMI and audio system showcase in a Mini Countryman debuted at CES '12 to awesome acclaim.
 Steve provided transducer design and utilized proprietary vehicle tuning methodologies to "voice" their demo Mini sound.